 It might be tempting to skip the first dance altogether, but maybe your mom is pushing for you to keep this part traditional… (and I’ll admit, the first dance always makes for some really cute photos!)
 Five minutes on the dance floor in front of a room full of people can feel like an eternity if you’re an introvert.
 There’s a win-win option for this common wedding day stressor!
 Talk to your DJ about doing an abbreviated first dance where he fades the music out after a minute or two.
 You’ll get cute photos of your first dance, your mom will stop pestering you, and you’ll be off the dance floor in no time!

 Are you planning on trying out any of these tips for your wedding?
 I’d love to hear how it goes!
-If you have more ideas on this topic, share your thoughts in the comments or contact me by clicking here!
+If you have more ideas on this topic, share your thoughts in the comments or contact me!